September 2014 Senior Activity Calendar

 - Swap Ideas Day

-For this Swap Ideas Day, gather residents to share some of their culinary recipes to be placed in a facility cookbook.
+For this Swap Ideas Day, gather residents to share some of their culinary recipes for a facility cookbook.
 Include popular recipes from staff as well.

 On this day that patriot Nathan Hale became the first American spy of the Revolutionary War, host a fun spy game (similar to a treasure hunt).
 Give residents a piece of paper with five questions about your facility's staff on it (each resident can have different questions) and have the residents discover the answers to the questions without letting the staff know what they are doing.
 Use easy questions so the residents can easily find out the answers, like "How many kids does the Administrator have?" or "Where was the Dining Services Coordinator born?"
 But, remember to remind residents that they cannot let the staff know what is going on - they have to act like spies!
 Reward the resident-spy who is the first to get all of their questions answered.

-On this day of the first drunk driving arrest, have a sobriety social in which you serve residents nonalcoholic drinks.
+In recognition of this day of the first drunk driving arrest, have a sobriety social in which you serve residents non-alcoholic drinks.

 - Patriot Day, commemorating terrorist attacks on the United States on September 11, 2001